 2.4.
 Deriving order conditions using trees#

-In the previous section we saw that to derive an Explicit Runge-Kutta (ERK) method we equate Taylor series expansions of the ODE \(y'=f(t,y)\) and the general form of a Runge-Kutta method to derive a set of order condtions which need to be satisfied.
+In the previous section we saw that to derive an Explicit Runge-Kutta (ERK) method we equate Taylor expansions of the ODE \(y'=f(t,y)\) and the general form of a Runge-Kutta method to derive a set of order conditions which need to be satisfied.
 This means we need to evaluate the derivatives of the bivariate function \(f(t,y)\) which can soon get complicated as we increase the order.
-To simplify the derivation we consider the autonomous system of the form \(y'=f(y)\).
-Applying the product and chain rules to evaluate the derivatives
+Fortunately there is an easier way that uses rooted trees.

 2.4.1.
 Trees#